MaximumLimits/2021-California-State-Science-Fair/README.md

 # 2021-California-State-Science-Fair
 This repository contains code used to collect data for the 2021 California State Science Fair.
 The code contains little or no comments: it contains the exact code that I used to gather data.

+The raw photos and image dataset is not included in this repository.
+The datasest was created by Kaggle user cchangcs.
+(It can be downloaded at https://www.kaggle.com/asdasdasasdas/garbage-classification.)

-"image.py" is used to save the raw photos from the dataset created by Kaggle user cchangcs (https://www.kaggle.com/asdasdasasdas/garbage-classification) as numpy arrays.
+_image.py_ is used to save the raw photos from the iamge dataset as numpy arrays.
 The file also contains code for viewing, preprocessing, and loading the numpy arrays.

-"pretest.py" contains a two-layer perceptron neural network containing two fully-connected layers.
+_pretest.py_ contains a two-layer perceptron neural network containing two fully-connected layers.
 I created the neural network only with NumPy without machine learning libraries while I took the Stanford course _CS231n: Convolutional Neural Networks for Visual Recognition_ (http://cs231n.stanford.edu/2017/).
-Creating this network helped me fully understand the mathematics behind neural networks, including matrix operations, derivatives, and loss evaluation. "pretest.py" was created to debug "image.py" and determine whether I needed to study more before starting on this science project.
+Creating this network helped me fully understand the mathematics behind neural networks, including matrix operations, derivatives, and loss evaluation. _pretest.py_ was created to debug _image.py_ and determine whether I needed to study more before starting on this science project.

-"create greaph with everything.py" contains the code for all the models and the graph that displays the 7 most significant ones.
+_create greaph with everything.py_ contains the code for all the models and the graph that displays the 7 most significant ones.

-"fine tuning" was initially used to fine-tune the hyperparameters of TARnet, such as learning rate and batch size.
+_fine tuning.py_ was initially used to fine-tune the hyperparameters of a previous iteration of TARnet, such as learning rate and batch size.
 However, after TARnet's architecture was changed, hyperparameters were manually chosen and evaluated.

-"final.py" contains code for creating, training, and evaluating the final iteration of TARnet.
+_final.py_ contains code for creating, training, and evaluating the final iteration of TARnet.